 - Cat Boy: Bill Corbett is a "sexy kitten" in their halloween costume sketch during their live riff of House on Haunted Hill (1959).
-Played comically halfhearted by Bill in spite of applause and catcalls from the audience because he "doesn't want to overwhelm the poor audience".
+Played in a comically halfhearted fashion by Bill in spite of applause and catcalls from the audience because he "doesn't want to overwhelm the poor audience."

 - Cats Are Mean: Bill mentions in The Hunger Games that he doesn't trust kittens, because they start off all cute, then you turn your back, and BOOM!
 They turn into cats.
 Evil, evil cats.

 - Catch Phrase: Mike's nasal "Hey!" whenever another riffer sneaks a joke past him.
 (This is continued from Mystery Science Theater 3000.)

 - Bill has said "Go so to hell" more than once to the other riffers in response to terrible puns.
 He went one step further in the R.O.T.O.R. riffing, when he exploded, "I'LL KILL YOU WHERE YOU STAND, MURPHY!"